 The network ensures that councils have information about the standards, practices, and accreditations of installers working in their area reducing the risk of fraud, poor-quality installations, and the exploitation of vulnerable residents.

 To register on the network, suppliers should contact NEF on [email protected].

 We're part of the Buckinghamshire Affordable Warmth Network.

 Together with our partner local authorities, the NHS, and National Energy Foundation the Network offers advice and funding to improve the energy efficiency of your home and reduce heating bills.

 Free and impartial energy efficiency advice

-Whether you rent or own your home you can call the Affordable Warmth Helpline between 9am and 5pm Monday to Friday, for free, expert advice on:
+Whether you rent or own your home you can call the Better Housing, Better Health Helpline between 9am and 5pm Monday to Friday, for free, expert advice on:

 - reducing your energy bills

 Insulating your home will help it stay warmer in the winter and cooler in the summer.
 It can be inexpensive and you may be eligible for assistance.